kdm9/www.kdmurray.id.au/content/pages/current-work.rst

 I'm currently a PhD student in Justin Borevitz's lab in the ARC Centre of Excellence in Plant Energy Biology at the Austalian National University (Canberra).
-My proposed title is "Novel algorithms for population-scale analysis of plant genomes".
+My project title is *"Novel algorithms for population-scale analysis of plant genomes"*.
 My thesis is focused on improving the analysis software used in plant population genomics, particularly in very large population studies.